differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-21-erlang-cluster-k8s-erlang-clustering.md

 </body>{% endraw %}
 ```

-Aside: I'm using Jekyll for this website; it uses Liquid templating.
-Mustache templates use a lot of the same markup.
-Including mustache templates in Jekyll pages is annoying.

 ## Does it work?

 Yes.

 We have successfully implemented basic discovery and clustering between Erlang nodes in a Kubernetes cluster.
+That's,
-That's, like, about 20% of what I came here to do, however.
+like, about 20% of what I came here to do, however.

 ## Related posts